vazhka-dolya/katarakta/README.md

 What you need to run is `katarakta.exe`\
 `kataraktaConsole.exe` is, obviously, the console version of katarakta, this version was made for testing, it lacks some features the GUI version has and you probably would not want to use that.

-# Plans
-There is some stuff I want to add in the future (This list might get bigger if I get any more ideas):
-- Making the window resizable.
-- Add an ability to change the textures for wing cap's wings, metal Mario and the "X" eyes.
-- Optimize the code.

-# Known Issues
-Before reporting an issue, see if this issue is already on the list:
-- If you close the main katarakta window, the other windows (e.g. "About" window) don't close.

 # Some questions you might be asking
 **If I use katarakta for my work, should I credit you?**\
 Credit is optional.